Waimea-Krclark/level-2-programming-assessment/docs/test-results.md

 ### Test Data Used

-The player position and door position were used, and on moving, it would check if the player was on the same tile as the door, if so then the main game loop ends and the win condition is triggered.
+I beat the game multiple times to ensure that the win condition always triggers correctly.

 ### Test Result